Elementary Mathematics Specialist Program at UIC

 What is the program?

-The EMS Program is a series of 5 semester-long courses.
-These courses prepare teachers for the Illinois State Board of Education (ISBE) Elementary Mathematics Specialist Endorsement that can be added to your Professional Educator’s License (PEL).
+The EMS Program at UIC is an 18-month program that includes 5 courses.
+These courses prepare teachers for the Illinois State Board of Education Elementary Mathematics Specialist Endorsement that can be added to a Professional Educator’s License.
+All 5 courses can be transferred into the Master’s of Elementary Math Teaching program at UIC.

-Cohorts of teachers engage in this sequence of courses designed to develop mathematical and pedagogical content knowledge for teachers in grades 1–6, and to expand their tools and skills to become math teacher leaders in their schools.
-Courses meet primarily online with one initial Saturday face-to-face meeting at the Learning Sciences Research Institute.
+The courses are designed to enhance grades 1-6 teachers’ mathematical and pedagogical content knowledge, and to expand their tools and skills to become math teacher leaders in their schools.
+Courses meet primarily online with one initial Saturday face-to-face meeting during each course to cultivate a learning community among teachers.

 -